-If you are absent during a Test Day, you will only be eligible for a make-up test if you provide me with a valid, University-approved, excuse for your absence.
+If you are absent during a Test Day, you will only be eligible for a make-up test if you provide me with a valid, University-approved, excuse for your absence within one week of missing the original test.
 These valid reasons are typically limited to:

 Some examples of invalid excuses (I have had students try to use these before -- they were not excused):

 - A personal illness (bring me written, signed documentation from a doctor or the AU health clinic dated for the missed day of class)

 - A family emergency involving an immediate family member (parent, child, spouse, or sibling; not aunt, uncle, grandparent, boyfriend, etc...)

 - A University sanctioned extra-curricular activity (sport participation, etc) -- whatever organization is involved should be able to provide you with documentation excusing the absence

 I am very strict about requiring documentation for missed tests.
 I do not require you to show up on non-tests days (although you should if you want to learn the material), but if you do not, within one week, provide me with a valid, documented excuse for missing a Test Day, you will receive a 0 (zero) for the missed test and not be allowed to make it up.